thoughtbot/bourbon.io/README.md

 ## Hosting & Deployment

 The website is hosted on [Netlify], and is automatically built and deployed when changes are pushed to the `master` branch.
-Credentials for Netlify can be found in 1Password.

 [Netlify]: https://www.netlify.com/